 To that end, when he decided Ranger School would be the next logical step in his career, this officer tapped Uphill Athlete to help him prepare for the two-month grind of the combat leadership course.

-“Embarking on a challenge like this provides an exciting opportunity for an endurance coach because it’s unconventional,” says Coach Sam Naney, who worked one-on-one with the officer for nearly a year.
+“Embarking on a challenge like this provides an exciting opportunity for an endurance coach because it’s unconventional,” said the coach who worked one-on-one with the officer for nearly a year.

 What Is Ranger School?

 Ranger School comes at you in four parts, served up one after the other in wham-bam fashion.
 First there’s Ranger Assessment Phase (RAP) Week—four days of physical fitness tests, starting with 49 strictly graded push-ups in 2 minutes and ending with a 12-mile ruck run (a march with a heavy load, in this case a 50-pound pack) in under 3 hours.
 Throughout the following three phases, one of which is held in northern Georgia’s Appalachians and another in the Florida swamps, the students take turns leading up to a platoon-sized element on graded patrols.
 These staged missions, which range from raids to recon, test leadership skills in real-world field situations.
 To get the “GO” to continue to the next phase, students have to pass at least one of their missions as a leader.

 All this is done on fumes: students are reduced to two meals and about a half hour of sleep a day, and they’re often humping loads over 100 pounds.
 If this sounds like a recipe for physical meltdown, that’s the point—to throw the body’s systems into disarray and force the soldier to, well, soldier on.
 “Ranger School puts you under a lot of stress and teaches you how to lead in what the Army calls an ‘austere environment,’” explains the officer.